camlee/power-meter/esp32-viewe/docs/WEB_APP.md

 1. Add explicit raw-file export UI.
 2. Expand Setup with additional device metadata when it becomes useful.
-3. Add validated browser writes one domain at a time, with revision-aware refreshes.
-4. Migrate port-80 OTA/static routes to ESP-IDF HTTPD when preserving the existing updater semantics has dedicated verification coverage.
+3. Migrate port-80 OTA/static routes to ESP-IDF HTTPD when preserving the existing updater semantics has dedicated verification coverage.